mpaldridge/mpaldridge.github.io/docs/_posts/2022-11-27-union-closed.md

 &= \frac{1-p}{1-\psi}  \sum_{i=1}^n  H(A_i \mid A_{<i}) \\
 &= \frac{1-p}{1-\psi} H(A) , \end{align*} $$

 where the last step is the chain rule again.
-QED.
+Thus Lemma 2 is proved.